Guidelines for Reviewers

 6. Guidance for peer reviewers

-• Before writing your review, you may find it helpful to browse our guidelines for authors.
+- Before writing your review, you may find it helpful to browse the journal’s guidelines for authors.
 Reviews should be conducted fairly and objectively.
 Criticism should be objective, not merely based on differences of opinion, and should aim to help the author improve their paper.
-Our journal requires authors to use reporting guidelines when writing a manuscript and to submit a completed checklist for each guideline.
+Our journals require authors to use reporting guidelines when writing a manuscript and to submit a completed checklist for each guideline.
 We encourage you to use this completed checklist included in the review task to aid in your review.
 Please first check whether the minimum information indicated in the checklist is included in the report and use the reporting guideline to aid in your assessment of the manuscript.
 If you find the checklist has been filled in incorrectly or that the manuscript does not actually include the information required by the checklist, as part of review comments, you could as well indicate what additional information must be reported.
 A reporting guideline may not be used to directly judge the quality of the methodology used in the study, but does suggest the kinds of questions that should be considered when designing a study.

-• All unpublished manuscripts are confidential documents.
+- All unpublished manuscripts are confidential documents.
 The existence of a manuscript under review should not be revealed to anyone other than the peer reviewers and editorial staff.
-Peer reviewers are required to maintain confidentiality regarding the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal’s editors.
-If we invite you to review an article and you choose to discuss the manuscript with a colleague, please remind them of the confidential nature of the paper and acknowledge their input in your review.
-Please also encourage your colleagues to register as reviewers.
+Peer reviewers are required to maintain confidentiality regarding the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal’s editors, which may prohibit the uploading of the manuscript to software or other AI technologies where confidentiality cannot be assured.
+Reviewers should disclose to editors if and how AI technology is being used to facilitate their review and be aware that AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.

-• If you have any serious concerns relating to the publication ethics of a manuscript (e.g., if you believe you have encountered a case of plagiarism), you can contact the Editorial Office in confidence.
+- If you have any serious concerns relating to the publication ethics of a manuscript (e.g., if you believe you have encountered a case of plagiarism), you can contact the Editorial Office in confidence.